Heatblur-Simulations/f-14-manual/src/systems/defensive_systems/alr_67.md

 The VOL (volume) control knob sets RIO audio level for the RWR sound indications.
 The pilot has a corresponding control on his Volume/TACAN command panel.

-The TEST switch has two selectable modes and is springloaded to center when not held.
+The TEST switch has two selectable modes and is spring-loaded to center when not held.
 Momentary selection of the BIT position initiates the AN/ALR-67 built in test and if the switch is held in the SPL (special) position while on the first BIT page displays the special BIT status page as long as it’s held in that position.

-The MODE switch also has two selectable modes used while held in the respective position, springloaded to return to center when not held.
+The MODE switch also has two selectable modes used while held in the respective position, spring-loaded to return to center when not held.
 When not activated enables normal operational mode, OFST enables the offset mode when held and LMT the limit mode when held.
 The offset mode is indicated by an O in the status ring on the display and separates overlapping threat symbols sacrificing azimuth accuracy to instead show all threats clearly.
 The limit mode is indicated by an